tommcgurl/brewbook-ionic/README.md

   - We are going to add some basic input fields for ABV and IBU, we will allign them next to eachother.
   - Later when we add validation to this form, we will ensure that these values are numbers

+#### Image Picker
+We need a way to add an image to our newly entered brew.
+We can make an image picker directive.

+1. First we need to add the **[ngCordova camera plugin](http://ngcordova.com/docs/plugins/camera/) to our ionic app.